Ask a Priest or Deacon to Officiate Your Wedding

 If one of you is a member of another Christian denomination or faith tradition, or is of no faith tradition, there are permissions or dispensations needed from diocesan authorities.
 While this is in no way an obstacle, it requires some paperwork, and more importantly some conversation regarding how the Catholic party plans to live out the faith and share it with your children.

-If the party who is of another faith desires to have a member of their clergy be a part of the ceremony, they are most welcome and can work with Fr.
-Juan José or the priest/deacon who is officiating to determine their role in the ceremony, remembering that it is a Catholic ceremony.
+If the party who is of another faith desires to have a member of their clergy be a part of the ceremony, they are most welcome and can work with the Catholic priest/deacon who is officiating to determine their role in the ceremony, remembering that it is a Catholic ceremony.

 Given that your marriage will not only be a glorious celebration, but also a ceremony legally recognized by both civil and Church authorities, there is paperwork to be filled out.
-The DCC will guide you through this process, asking you to obtain certain items and submitting all necessary documents on your behalf.
-Some of the items you will be asked to obtain include:
+The person preparing you for marriage will guide you through this process, asking you to obtain certain items and submitting all necessary documents on your behalf.
+Some of the items they will ask you to obtain include:

 - Baptismal certificates.
 Catholics and baptized Protestants are asked to provide documentation of your baptism.
 While many Catholics may still have the certificate from the actual day of their baptism, this is not what is needed.
 Catholics are asked to contact your church of baptism within 6 months of the wedding date and request a new copy of your Baptismal Certificate, which you can then you forward to the DCC Marriage Preparation Coordinator.

 - If the officiant is not Fr.
-Juan José or one of the priests or deacons from the Church the wedding will be celebrated, there is additional paperwork that the DCC can help you obtain.
-The DCC and the Church where you are being married will need the contact info of the officiant.
-The officiant will then submit a Letter of Suitability from his diocese indicating that he is in good standing.
-Then the priest at the Church where you are being married will issue him a Letter of Delegation indicating that he has permission to perform a Catholic Wedding at this parish.
+Juan José (or one of the priests from Immaculate Conception parish), the officiant will need to submit a Letter of Suitability from his diocese indicating that he is in good standing.
+Then the DCC will issue him a Letter of Delegation indicating that he has permission to perform a Catholic Wedding in Duke Chapel.
+The DCC will also work with the priest/deacon whom you have selected to provide the materials needed for the wedding ceremony (Mass materials, etc.)

 Planning the Ceremony

 The ceremony will require the attention of both of you as you prepare for your wedding.
 A reminder that no wedding ceremony is perfect, and more importantly, this sacrament is a religious service that should reflect a decorum that is different from other types of celebrations.
-Please check with the Church where the wedding is taking place to understand specific guidelines for a wedding at that location.
-Guidelines regarding readers, Eucharistic ministers, music or altar servers may vary slightly from parish to parish.
-To plan your ceremony, we recommend using a book entitled “Together for Life” which has all of the prayers and readings from which you can choose.
-Here are some general planning guidelines:
+The DCC requires that you conform with all of the policies and procedures of Duke Chapel as stated in the paperwork that they will give you when you reserve the date.
+Duke Chapel will also assign a Wedding Director who will work in conjunction with the priest or deacon who will be officiating.
+To plan the ceremony, we suggest a book entitled “Together for Life” which has all of the prayers and readings from which you can choose.

 - Music is an important dimension of a liturgical moment such as a wedding.
-You will need to coordinate the music through the music director at the parish where your wedding is taking place.
+You will need to coordinate the music through the DCC Music Director, Andrew Witchger.
+If the wedding will take place within the context of the Mass, you will also need to reserve a Cantor through the Music Director at an additional cost to you.

 - You will need to select between 1 and 3 Readers to proclaim two Scripture readings, plus to read the Prayers of the Faithful (General Intercessions).
 You can have a different person read each selection, or have the same person read all three.
 When considering who you might ask, please take into consideration that it may be unwise to ask someone to read in public who has never done that before.

-Consult the church where you will celebrate your wedding, as there may be a fee structure for use of the Church.
+Duke Chapel charges a fee for the use of the Chapel and for the organist.
+The DCC is not consulted in the determination of that fee, nor does it receive any amount of that fee.
 There is no fee for a receiving sacrament in the Catholic Church.
 If you would like to make a donation to the DCC in honor of your wedding day and if you would like to make an offering to the priest/deacon who officiates, that is much appreciated and at your discretion.

 For More Information